archlinux/aurweb/README.md

 The aurweb project includes

 * A web interface to search for packaging scripts and display package details.
-* A SSH/Git interface to submit and update packages and package meta data.
+* An SSH/Git interface to submit and update packages and package meta data.
 * Community features such as comments, votes, package flagging and requests.
 * Editing/deletion of packages and accounts by Trusted Users and Developers.
 * Area for Trusted Users to post AUR-related proposals and vote on them.